Fantasy Versus Reality in AMC's 'Mad Men' Ad Campaigns

 - Plop, Plop, Fizz, Fizz for Alka Seltzer

 - I Love New York

 - Flick your Bic

-One of the first women to become CEO of a publicly traded company, Wells was the highest paid ad exec of her day before selling her shop.
+One of the first women to become CEO of a publicly-traded company, Wells was the highest-paid ad exec of her day before selling her shop.

 David Ogilvy, the Mad(ison Avenue) Scientist

-But no advertising discussion would be complete without mentioning David Ogilvy, labeled in a recent biography the "King of Madison Avenue."
+No advertising discussion would be complete without mentioning David Ogilvy, labeled in a recent biography the "King of Madison Avenue."
 A Brit who conquered U.S. ad clients, what distinguished Ogilvy was his reliance on consumer research.

 Part art, part science, Ogilvy's ads used long copy, filled with facts that he knew would engage potential customers.
 "I prefer the discipline of knowledge to the anarchy of ignorance," he said.
-And so did his agency's many accounts, which have included Sears, Pepperidge Farm, the Government of Puerto Rico, and Schweppes.
+So did his agency's many accounts, which have included Sears, Pepperidge Farm, the Government of Puerto Rico, and Schweppes.